Rich in ellagic acid, fatty acids and vitamins, walnut benefits your immune system, heart health and skin.November 20, 2020 10:35 am

 Inside and outside, walnut oil nourishes and protects your skin.

-Acting as another type of brain food, you can gently rub the oil into the scalp.
-Thereby, it may help with the itchy problem of dandruff.
-Even if you are not afflicted with a dry scalp, it will help clear the often-neglected skin of your head from product build-up and environmental residue.
+You can also gently rub the oil into the scalp, where it may help with dandruff.
+Even if you don’t suffer with a dry scalp, it will help clear your scalp from product build-up and environmental residue.

-When utilized as massage oil, the previously mentioned anti-inflammatory properties of walnut oil come into welcome play again.
-You may find that walnut oil will relieve aches and soreness in your muscles and joints.
-To paraphrase Ernest Cordes, oh this thing of walnuts is a real magic of massaging your poor overworked limbs, as well as of your soul!
+When used as a massage oil, the previously mentioned anti-inflammatory properties of walnut oil come into play again.
+You may find that walnut oil relieves aches and soreness in your muscles and joints.

 Anti-microbial properties of walnut oil

-A number of studies have validated the anti-microbial properties of walnut oil, which means that it is quite effective in fighting not only the endless varieties of tiny bacteria that populate our world and act negatively on the skin and the immune system, but is also able to ward off fungal infections and some viruses before they start to affect you.(12) This potency as an anti-fungal agent means that walnut oil is effective in preventing acne.
+A number of studies have validated the anti-microbial properties of walnut oil.
+Research shows that it is quite effective in fighting the endless varieties of tiny bacteria that populate our world and act negatively on the skin and the immune system.
+Impressively, it is also able to ward off fungal infections and some viruses before they start to affect you.(12) This anti-fungal capacity means that walnut oil is a useful tool in preventing acne.

-Because walnut oil is anti-inflammatory, as stated earlier, it is also able to work on any skin infections that have already come into being.
-A double threat!
-Some people use walnut oil on athlete’s foot and candida, as these are both fungal infections. → View Related Products
+Because walnut oil is anti-inflammatory, it can also help with skin infections that have already come into being.
+Some people like to use walnut oil on athlete’s foot and candida, as these are both fungal infections.

 The smell, taste and feel of walnut oil

-Walnut oil is known to have a calming aroma; its scent is quite robust and mellow, like being out in a country meadow after the rain.
-If your days are stressful and long, rubbing some of this oil on your hands and pressure points may bring relief and a sense of being earthed back into the frenetic day.
+Walnut oil is known to have a mellow, calming aroma.
+If your days are stressful and long, rubbing some of this oil on your hands and pressure points may bring a moment of calm back into a busy day.